codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function `save_state` is added to save the current state of user inputs and comments to a JSON file.
+a new function `save_state` is added to save the current state of user inputs and comments to a JSON file.
 The example usage is updated to include an option for the user to save the current state at any point during the interaction.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
-Let's continue by adding a feature to load a saved state from a JSON file.
+adding a feature to load a saved state from a JSON file.
 We'll create a function called `load_state` that allows the user to load a previously saved state.

 ```python
 import cv2